withastro/docs/contributor-guides/translating-astro-docs.md

 - **Maintenance:** High
 - **Size:** Big

 The "Reference" pages include API documentation for several parts of the Astro codebase, including the biggest pages in the whole documentation.
-Each page will contain plenty of terminology, as well as a considerable amount of changes/updates during minor and major releases.
-We recommend for more experienced translators to tackle these.
+Each page will contain plenty of terminology, and will change during minor and major releases.
+We recommend for more experienced translators to tackle these pages as they may require very specific Astro knowledge.

 #### Error Pages